How to Get a Certificate of Destruction

 Information Detailed in a Certificate of Destruction

-A COD for hazardous waste contains several important details, which may vary depending on the disposal company and state regulations.
+A COD for hazardous waste contains several important details showing your waste was treated and disposed of in compliance with all local, state and federal regulations.
 You can expect to find the following information in most certificates.

 - Company Name: The name of the business or organization that produced the hazardous waste